manifoldfinance/fold-staking/README.md

 Choosing price ranges for the individual deposit automatically applies a vote is used to affect the deposits of stakers who show no personal preference for their own NFT.
 This is because *we don't force* (though we do *encourage*) our depositors to accept the responsibility of this choice.

 Instead, by calling our third `deposit` function (with the least number of parameters) they may accept the time-weighted median for the price range (which factors in the individual decisions of depositors for each pool, respectively).

+It is not necessary for LPs to manually claim fees collected by a V3 pool and redeposit them to increase the liquidity of a deposit.
+Uniswap is designed to handle this automatically, ensuring that fees are continuously working to enhance the earning potential of LPs.

+Bunni has a `compound` function to increase the value of share tokens (ERC20 balances that each correspond to a key, which is a pool and a price range to go with it). `FOLDstaking.sol` approaches rewards differently so there is no requirement for this.

+The difference also relates to how Bunni pays rewards pro rata to depositors' contribution per price range (relative to the total liquidity for that price range). `FOLDstaking.sol` pays rewards solely based on the duration of the deposit...and the total size of the deposit (across all price ranges) relative to the total liquidity in the pool (again, across all prices).

 ## Observations and results